SHAKAR-AFZAL/adidas-us-sales-analytics-dashboard-excel/README.md

 ### Sales Trend
 - Sales show strong growth from **2020 to 2021**
-- Peak performance observed in mid-to-late 2021
+- Peak performance observed in mid to late 2021
 - Seasonal trends indicate higher sales in later months

 ### Retailer Performance